 This curved planar edge which comes to split the visual field of the image delineates the boundary between inner and outer space and the boundary is one of exchange.
-Deleuze (2003 page no) in discussing the pictorial elements in Francis Bacon’s painting says:
+Deleuze, (2003 page no) in discussing the pictorial elements in Francis Bacon’s painting, says:

-‘The contour as a ‘place’, is in fact the place of an exchange in two directions: between the material structure and the Figure, and between the Figure and the field.
+The contour as a ‘place’, is in fact the place of an exchange in two directions: between the material structure and the Figure, and between the Figure and the field.
 The contour is like a membrane through which this double exchange flows.
 Something happens in both directions.

 The contour as place is one where clear cut distinctions between subject and object dissolve; something rather passes from one to the other as a touching relation.

 Above and below, figure and ground each spill out of the other.
 Topography convulses to become topology in the making.
-In discussing the work of Michel Serres, Stephen Connor (2002) writes
+In discussing the work of Michel Serres, Stephen Connor (2002) writes:

-‘…Topology is concerned with what remains invariant as a result of transformation, it may be thought of as geometry plus time, geometry given body by motion. …(But) no matter how abstract it may become, topology remains fundamentally bodily. … topology marks and maintains the meeting of abstract and concrete, the activities of analysis and the primary operations of touch and moulding .
+Topology is concerned with what remains invariant as a result of transformation, it may be thought of as geometry plus time, geometry given body by motion… [But] no matter how abstract it may become, topology remains fundamentally bodily… topology marks and maintains the meeting of abstract and concrete, the activities of analysis and the primary operations of touch and moulding .

-With each repeated framing of this turmoil, the camera’s sensor draws out from the cone another embryonic image which when printed on paper and rolled up, once more wraps around itself.
-Each new formation introduces new perspectives, edges and contours which are continuously folded back into the work as it develops, multiplying viewpoints and disrupting ground as stable and continuous.
-Three dimensional edges merge This process of drawing out from the inside, is to experience the flux of duration, the jolts, stagnations, risings and falling, straining and fading of time’s spell, what it is to be alive.

-with graphic lines entwined around one another, revealing a multiplicity of vortices and complicating the tension between surface and depth.
+With each repeated photographic framing of this turmoil, the camera’s sensor draws out from the another embryonic image which when printed on paper and rolled up, once more wraps around itself.
+Each new formation produces a new cone, introducing new perspectives, edges and contours which are continuously folded back into the work as it develops, multiplying varying viewpoints and disrupting ground as stable and continuous.
+Three dimensional edges merge with graphic lines entwined around one another, revealing a multiplicity of vortices and complicating the tension between surface and depth.

-Figs. 13,14,15,16
+Fig4

-This rolling up of eye into action of the hand, and hand in turn absorbed by the rolling up the paper, destroys the original copy relation upon which representation depends.
+This rolling up of eye into the action of the hand, and hand in turn absorbed by the rolling up the paper, destroys the original copy relation upon which representation depends.
 Instead, each image thus reveals another inside itself as its own history and its future possibility, its gestaltung (its form of self expression).
 It is also a form of abstraction, not as a reduction but as extraction which carries forward something of what went before.
 (Massumi 2011,15.)The act of going on always contains within itself a return in order to go on differently, increasing in complexity with each new iteration.
 This is its style or rhythm of coming into being.
 In his analysis of Henri Maldiney’s theory of rhythm and its relation to form Ronald Bogue explains that ‘…form is to be understood dynamically as a process of spontaneous emergence and self-shaping.
 The “appearance” of the artwork, its manifestation, is one with its form, which “is the sudden arising [surgissement] of itself to itself “...
 “The action of form is that by which a form forms itself: it is its autogenesis.”
 (Maldiney 1973 quoted by Bogue, 2003: 155).

-Figs.17,18,19,20